 5 – Plastikote 265GK Truck Bed Liner Kit

-Water-based formulas are easier to apply and clean up than other options.
-The Plastikote DIY bedliner dries quickly to reveal a chemical-resistant, durable, tough and non-skid surface for your truck bed.
+Water-based formulas are easier to apply and clean up than other product options.
+The Plastikote DIY bedliner kit dries quickly to reveal a chemical-resistant, durable, tough and non-skid surface for your truck bed.

-Since it prevents your truck bed from damage as well as rust and corrosion, it extends your truck bed life beyond just a few years.
+Since it gives your truck bed protection from damage as well as rust and corrosion, it extends your truck bed life beyond just a few years.

-Once of the best things about this roll on liner is the material.
-Plastikote puts focus on being environmentally friendly and produces their truck bed liners from recycled rubber granules.
+One of the best things about this roll on liner kit is the material.
+Plastikote still puts focus to save the environment and produces their truck bedliners from recycled rubber granules.

-The textured surface helps with skid-resistance and doesn’t fade over time.
-It’s also tough enough to use in places of extreme heat or cold as the temperature resistance of this product is commendable.
+The surface helps with skid-resistance and doesn’t fade over time.
+When applied, it’s tough enough to use in places of extreme heat or cold as the temperature resistance of this product is commendable.

-You have a choice on how to administer it.
+You have a choice on how to administer the product.
 You can brush it on, spray it in or roll it on.
-The amount you get is enough to coat on two or three layers and maybe be left with some afterward.
+The amount of paint in the kit is enough for coating two or three layers and maybe be left with some afterward.

-- The water-based truck bed liner is easy to clean and get off your skin if you do make a mess.
+- The water-based truck bed liner is easy to apply, clean, and remove if you do make a mess.

 - It also dries fairly quickly compared to the average product.